 Case in point, the customers are constantly asking questions about the product descriptions.
 It’s the job of a CX manager to spot the issue, delegate it to the respective manager (like a copywriter to re-write the descriptions), and track customers’ response to a new solution.

 Ecommerce managers and directors lead the entire business team to success by managing the inventory, selecting products for sale, and look over returns.

 A category manager in offline retail is responsible for product optimization, including the prices, product selection, and inventory management.
-The role of category manager in ecommerce is often performed by a business owner who
+The role and responsibility of a category manager in eCommerce are often performed by a business owner who

-An experienced category manager will come up with a solution for suppliers, improve management inside your company, and keep track of spendings and revenues.
+An experienced category manager will come up with a solution for suppliers, improve management inside your company, and keep track of spending and revenues.

 All the abovementioned roles in ecommerce are never like gold dust; you just need to find where to source them for your business.

 In general, ecommerce businesses have three staffing solutions.

 Freelancers can be found on websites like Advisable, Upwork, and Freelancer and will work for those merchants who seek a more affordable option for their projects.

 Pros: They often upskill themselves, so you can find many categories geared towards a specific skill set.
 In search of positive reviews and recommendations, freelancers try their best to deliver superb results.
 After all, their income and future projects depend on the present client satisfaction.